UBCMath/matlab/getting-started/mathematics.md

 # Elementary Mathematics

+We can use MATLAB to solve all kinds of problems in calculus, linear algebra, differential equations and beyond.
+Let's take a look at some foundational mathematical concepts in MATLAB that are relavant in all branches of mathematics such as numbers, vectors, matrices and functions.

 :::{seealso}
 Check out the MATLAB documentation on [elementary mathematics](http://www.mathworks.com/help/matlab/elementary-math.html).
 :::

 ## Numbers

+We can use MATLAB to perform all the usual arithmetic operations:

 | Operation | MATLAB Syntax |
 | :---: | :---: |